Zivotu/ConexaWeb_2/README.md

 ## Google Translate

-The application now displays the default Google Translate widget, loaded via the `GoogleTranslateWidget` component.
+The application displays the default Google Translate widget via the `GoogleTranslateWidget` component.
+A custom `LanguageSwitcher` dropdown is also provided to trigger the language change.
 The widget is initialised dynamically with the script `https://translate.google.com/translate_a/element.js` and supports English (EN), Croatian (HR) and German (DE).